True-Phi/fawri-plus-website/content/pages/features.md

         tagline: Visibility from Dispatch to Doorstep
         subtitle: Live Updates Direct to Your Email
         text: >
-          Stay informed with our real-time tracking system.
-You’ll receive live updates directly to your email, keeping you in the loop at every stage of your delivery for complete peace of mind.
+          Gain full visibility with real-time tracking and automatic email updates.
+Keep your team and customers informed at every step, enhancing trust and operational control.
         image:
           type: ImageBlock
           altText: Background alt text